Domain name basics and redirects

 Your canonical domain is the domain name you’ve decided is your official website.
 The canonical domain is also referred to as the real URL, preferred domain, or the domain name that is most authoritative, especially in the eyes of search engines for SEO.

-It is important to note that search engines consider www.example.com and example.com to be two different sites unless told otherwise.
+It is important to note that search engines consider www.example.com and example.com to be two different sites, unless told otherwise.
 The same goes for the use of HTTP and HTTPS.
 Unless told, search engines do not know which of this duplicate content to display.
-(Read more about duplicate content on moz.com)
+(Read more about duplicate content on moz.com and on ahref’s blog about canonical tags)

 Before 2019, webmasters could alert Google to their preferred domain name from within Google Webmaster Tools (now Google Search Console).
 After 2019, Google determines your preferred domain name by your website site architecture.